Tarokh-Yaghoubi/C/The Linux Programming Interface/FUNDAMENTALS.md

 	note : a login shell takes it Real IDs from the corresponding fields in the system password file .

-	- Effective user ID and Effective group ID : These two ID's are used in determining the permissions that a process has when accessing protected resources such as files and Interprocess Communication (IPC) objects .
+	- Effective user ID and Effective group ID : These two ID's are used in determining the permissions that a process has when accessing protected resources such as files and Inter process Communication (IPC) objects .
 	Typically , the processes Effective IDs have the same value as the corresponding real IDs .
 Changing the effective IDs is a mechanism that allows a process to assume the privileges of another user or group , as described in a moment .

-	- Spplementary group IDs : These IDs identify additional groups to which a process belongs .
+	- Supplementary group IDs : These IDs identify additional groups to which a process belongs .
 A new process inherits its supplementary group IDs from its parent .
 A login shell gets its supplementary group IDs from the system group file

 ```